 David’s broader experience includes geotechnical/environmental investigation and construction advice services provided for residential and commercial developments across Sydney, along with bridge, pavement and dam investigations for regional Council’s across Western NSW.

-Julie is a Senior Associate and has over 23 years' geotechnical engineering experience, both locally and overseas.
-She commenced employment with Douglas Partners in February 1994 after graduating from the University of Sydney with a Bachelor of Engineering (Civil) Degree.
+Julie is a Principal of Douglas Partners and has almost 25 years geotechnical engineering experience, both locally and overseas.
+She commenced employment with DP in February 1994 after graduating from the University of Sydney with a Bachelor of Engineering (Civil) Degree.
 Julie took a four-year secondment to the USA in the late 1990s, gaining valuable international experience.

 Julie has particular experience in projects which require multi-disciplinary input, such as geotechnical investigations which include contamination assessment, waste classification assessment and/or acid sulphate assessment scope components.
 This enables clients to have a single point of contact on complex cross-disciplinary projects.